setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

 ### Positive

 * Business logic is fully testable without UI, DOM, or Selenium-style tools.
-* Angular upgrades affect only UI adapters, reducing risk and effort.
+* Angular upgrades affect only UI, reducing risk and effort.
 * Developers can develop and debug frontend behavior using the browser console or Node.js.
 * Migration to other UI frameworks becomes feasible with minimal refactoring.
 * Faster feedback loops improve developer productivity and code quality.